-But possibly code writers don’t really design things in the real world and have no idea about the reduction because no one did any back of the envelope calcs to see if adopting the Australian code directly was a good idea or not when comparing to ancient code capacities.
+But possibly code writers don’t really design things in the real world and have no idea about the reduction because no one did any back-of-the-envelope calcs to see if adopting the Australian code directly was a good idea or not when compared to ancient code capacities.

 I’m not aware of there being any prior discussion that the capacities were out by this sort of margin that might explain any of this.

 However, the material constants for Australian use are just not suited/calibrated to NZ timber.
 But you’d think they would think of that right?
 After all these factors are based on the ratio of Modulus of elasticity to strength, which for Australian timbers are different to NZ timber after all.

 Maybe you just got to go buy some shares in your local timber supply merchant and profit from the sale of twice as much timber (assuming you can even get some timber these days)…

 Hey, I don’t write codes, I’d hate to oversimplify the process, I’m sure it is a challenge to satisfy everyone and everything especially when you’re updating a 30-year-old code with a lot of potentially out-of-date material….

 But I’d like to think someone was looking at this to make sure things are not going off the rails and unnecessarily downgrading timber by a significant margin from what has been at one point in time a proven prior level of past performance.